SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/knowbe4-api-source.md

 | EU Server | eu.knowbe4.com |	https://api-eu.events.knowbe4.com |
 | CA Server	ca.knowbe4.com |	https://api-ca.events.knowbe4.com |

 8. In **API Key**, authenticate your account by entering your secret API key.
-You can access your API key or genarate a new one from **User Event API Management Console**.
+You can access your API key or generate a new one from **User Event API Management Console**.
 9. When you are finished configuring the Source, click **Save**.

 ### Error types